'St Patrick and the Druid' eventually found its way into Finnegans Wake, at the very end, on pages 611-2.

 'My Irish Saint'

-Joyce had a special affection for St Patrick who was with him at the beginning, in Bognor Regis, and at the end of the writing process.
+The saint was with Joyce at the beginning, in Bognor Regis, and at the end of the writing process.
 Here's a lovely recollection from the Swiss writer, Jacques Mercanton:

 'On the Quay de Lutry...he installed himself on the little wall at the harbor's edge, stretched out his legs, pulled his straw hat down over his forehead, closed his eyes like the lion of Asia and basked in the last sunlight....So he sat there, pondered over 'Work in Progress', spoke of St Patrick, whose intercession was indispensable if he was to complete the book, wherein he has the saint carry on a dialogue in Chinese and Japanese with a druid....He made no move to leave until the cold evening air began to chill him: 'I follow St Patrick,' he said, pointing to Mrs Joyce, who was motioning to us from the platform of a streetcar.
 'It is the title of an erudite book by my friend Gogarty, the Buck Mulligan of Ulysses.
 It would interest you.'